hplgit/virtual-classroom/src/message_collaboration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Deadline for review is one week.
 In other words, this assignment
-must be completed within Friday, September 26 at 23:59.
+must be completed within Tuesday, October 21 at 23:59.

 Each collaborating group decides how review is organized.
 Meeting
 each other in person is encouraged, but is not mandatory.